 - enforcement steps relating to any unmet condition

-Any person who wishes to appeal against a decision to close a zoo may apply to the local Magistrates' court.
+If you wish to appeal against a decision to close a zoo you may apply to the local Magistrates' court.
 Appeals must be made within 28 days of the notice of the local authority decision.

-If you are not happy about other issues such as nuisance (for example noise, dust and drainage), please contact Basingstoke and Deane Borough Council.
+If you are not happy about other issues such as nuisance, safety or animal welfare for example please contact us.